eljeko/Parametric-OpenScad-movement-tray-generator/README.md

 The script is absolutely parametric and can generate a custom tray for rows/cols tray.

+I merged and enanched a new contribution with a script that can genrate bases plese follow the guide here [Parametric base generator](README_bases_generator.md)

 # How to use

 You can use the script and run it with [OpenScad](http://openscad.org/index.html) desktop app.